roychen97/nlp/README.md

 "small_vocab_en_UN" and "small_vocab_fr_UN", with the bad name I forget to change (not "small"), are the meeting record of United Nations, while the original files are huge, i cropped them to around 800k sentences and 40k ish unique words. there are also lots of translation error in them.

 After discarded most words and leave only those words appears freqently (only few thoudsand of them)to train, this model is still too small to acheive a good result.
-This model proved the correctness of its function with easy dataset, and also proved that if a NLP model is needed to be used in a real world problem, the model have to be a huge one.
+This model proved the correctness of its function with easy datasets, and also proved that if a NLP model is needed to be used in a real world problem, the model have to be a huge one.